mfix22/librarify/README.md

 #Librarify
 ### Create a Node.js library for your REST API with just a config JSON object

+**Librarify** is a library for creating libraries for REST APIs as easily as possible.
+When you create a library with Librarify, your library has functions to configure parameter requirements and defaults at a per-function and global basis.

 ###Getting started
 ```sh
 $ npm install --save what3words